Russia pummels Ukraine's No. 2 city and convoy nears Kyiv

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbors for a fifth straight day.
 “We have small children, elderly people and frankly speaking it is very frightening.”

 A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region, without providing details.
-But Belarusian President Alexander Lukashenko said he had no plans to join the fight.
+But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-With Western powers sending weapons to Ukraine and driving a global squeeze of Russia’s economy, President Vladimir Putin’s options diminished as he seeks to redraw the global map — and pull Ukraine’s western-leaning democracy back into Moscow’s orbit.

-“We are fighting also to be equal members of Europe,” Zelenskyy said in an address to the European parliament.
-“I believe that today we are showing everybody that is what we are. … We have proven that, as a minimum, we are the same as you.”

-As the talks along the Belarusian border wrapped up, several blasts could be heard in the capital, and Russian troops advanced on the city of nearly 3 million.
-The convoy of armored vehicles, tanks, artillery and support vehicles was 25 kilometers (17 miles) from the center of the city and stretched about 65 kilometers (40 miles), according to satellite imagery from Maxar Technologies.

-“They want to break our nationhood, that’s why the capital is constantly under threat,” Zelenskyy said, saying that it was hit by three missile strikes on Monday and that hundreds of saboteurs were roaming the city.
+The precision bombing of Kharkiv’s Freedom Square — Ukraine’s largest plaza, and the nucleus of public life for the city — was a turning point for many Ukrainians, brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirits.

+The strike blew out or shattered windows and walls of buildings that ring the massive central square, which was piled high with debris and dust.
+Inside one building, chunks of plaster were scattered, and doors, ripped from their hinges, lay across hallways.

+“People are under the ruins, we have pulled out bodies,” said Yevhen Vasylenko, representative of the Emergency Situations Ministry in Kharkiv region.
+He said at least six were killed and 20 injured in the strike.

+Regional administration chief Oleh Sinehubov said that at least 11 people were killed and scores of others were wounded the day before, during Monday’s shelling of the city.
+More people were wounded Tuesday, according to authorities.

-Kharkiv, near the Russian border, is another key target.
-One after the other, explosions burst through a residential area of the city in one video verified by AP.
+One after the other, explosions burst through a residential area of Kharkiv in one video verified by AP.
 In the background, a man pleaded with a woman to leave, and a woman cried.

-On the city’s main square, the administration headquarters came under Russian shelling, regional administration chief Oleh Sinehubov said.
-Images posted online showed the building’s facade and interior badly damaged by a powerful explosion that also blew up part of its roof.
-The state emergencies agency said that attack wounded six people, including a child.

-Sinehubov said that at least 11 people were killed and scores of others were wounded during Monday’s shelling of the city.

 Russia’s goals in hitting central Kharkiv were not immediately clear.
-Western officials speculated that it is trying to pull in Ukrainian forces to defend Kharkiv while a larger Russian force encircles Kyiv.
+Western officials speculated that it is trying to pull in Ukrainian forces to defend the city while a larger Russian force encircles Kyiv.
 They believe Putin’s overall goal is to overthrow the Ukrainian government and install a friendly one.

+Zelenskyy said Russia was using the strikes to put pressure on his government.
+He did not offer details of the talks between Ukrainian and Russian envoys, but he said Monday night that Kyiv was not prepared to make concessions “when one side is hitting another with rocket artillery.”

+Meanwhile, Russian troops advanced toward Kyiv, a city of nearly 3 million.
+The convoy of armored vehicles, tanks, artillery and support vehicles was 25 kilometers (17 miles) from the center of the city and stretched about 65 kilometers (40 miles), according to satellite imagery from Maxar Technologies.

 In a worrying development, Human Rights Watch has said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
 Local residents have also reported the use of the munitions in Kharkiv and the village of Kiyanka near the northern city of Chernihiv, though there was no independent confirmation.